snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Work on the validation of few fields like username, password by writing regular expressions.
 Also add a field to confirm password in the registration pages.

 Work on UI improvements by adding styles and animations.

+Will have to work on developing drop down mwnu for rider account, where he can be able to fetch his completed rides and cancelled rides so far.